Make-UpWorkClub/StudyNotes/en-US/notes/chemistry/cegep2/dynamic equilibrium.md

 # Dynamic Equilibrium

 State where the rate of the forward and reverse [[reaction|reactions]] are equal and the concentration of the reagents and products remain constant

+Influenced by:

+- Temperature
+- Relative energy of reactants and products
+- Relative structural stability of reactants and products